scoder/lupa/README.txt

 However, Lua code is harder to write than Python code as the language lacks most of the batteries that Python includes.
-Writing large programs in Lua is rather futile, but it provides a perfect backup language when raw speed is more important than simplicity.
+Writing large programs in Lua is rather futile, but it provides a perfect backup language when raw speed is more important than simplicity, and edit-compile-run cycles are too heavy for agile development.

 Lupa is a very fast and thin wrapper around LuaJIT.
 It makes it easy to write dynamic Lua code that accompanies dynamic Python code by